 Please provide the following information to your tax adviser so they can assist you in making the proper deduction.

 You may wish to refer to Internal Revenue Code (Section 213a) for additional information on allowable deduction percentages of expenses related to the care for your son or daughter.

 For example, court rulings that support medical expense deduction related to enrollment in a special school for your child:

 - –Griesdorf, Lawrence, (1970) 54 TC 1684) Enrollment of a child not cooperating in school and often physically sick related to result of parental divorce and father’s suicide.

-- –Urbauer, Charles, (1992) TC Memo 1992-170) Enrollment of a 17 yr old with severe behavioral and drug abuse related problems in a college preparatory school program designed to meet the educational and emotional needs of students with problems.
+- –Urbauer, Charles, (1992) TC Memo 1992-170) Enrollment of a 17 year-old with severe behavioral and drug abuse related problems in a college preparatory school program designed to meet the educational and emotional needs of students with problems.

-When the proper criteria are met, all tuition (including all food and lodging) and additional expenses including transportation to and from the program should be discussed as a deduction with your tax advisor.
-Phone calls and other related expenses you incur should also be discussed with your tax adviser.
+When the proper criteria are met, all tuition (including all food and lodging) and additional expenses including transportation to and from the program should be discussed as a deduction with your tax adviser.
+Moreover, phone calls and other related expenses you incur should also be discussed with your tax adviser.

 Additional Resources for your tax adviser:

 - Internal Revenue Code Section 213(a)

 - Private Letter Ruling 8447014